United States Pavilion: 1970s

 St. Francis College students David Oats and Eric Ierardi organized the Flushing Meadows Corona Park World's Fair Association in 1970, proposing that the building be converted into a cultural center in advance of the 1976 United States Bicentennial.
 At that point, the interior was in an advanced state of disrepair, with broken glass, tangled wires, missing fixtures, and dirt everywhere.
 A squatter had replaced the padlocks, stolen a power transformer, and piled up garbage to block off access to parts of the building.
 There was graffiti on the facade, and the pools around the pavilion had long since run dry.
 By 1971, several local community groups had submitted proposals for the reuse of the United States Pavilion.
 One proposal would have converted the building into the Queens Museum, but the museum instead moved into the nearby New York City Pavilion.
 Other proposals for the building included an art museum operated by the Queens Art Council; an art complex with a museum, theater, and classrooms operated by the Catan-Rose Art Institute; a children's shelter; and a recreational and cultural hub.
 Oats also circulated a petition to save the United States Pavilion, receiving 20,000 signatures.

 The New York Daily News wrote in 1972 that architects and engineers had determined that the building did not have structural issues.
 Nonetheless, the city government took no action on any of these proposals, and Ierardi and Oats accused Lindsay of letting the pavilion decay.
 Later the same year, the Mid-Queens Community Council proposed reusing the building as the National Hall of Health, which would have contained exhibits and programs about health.
 There were also discussions about using the U.S. Pavilion as an exhibit hall during the bicentennial celebrations.
 The Flushing Meadows Park Action Committee's records indicate that the city government may have taken over the building in 1973, though city officials denied that they wanted the structure.
-That year, Queens borough president Donald Manes recommended that the building be used as a bicentennial exhibit hall.
+Donald Manes, the Queens borough president, recommended the same year that the building be used as a bicentennial exhibit hall.
 The decrepit structure was a popular hangout for drug users, and people continued to trespass despite the presence of the chain-link fence.
 The New York Daily News reported in 1974 that "it looks like a bomb hit" the interior, and the pavilion was described as "not usable for anything".
 By then, the cost of demolition was estimated at $2 million, while renovation costs were estimated at $8 million.